-It may also affect other areas of the body, particularly in later stages of the disease.
-For example, severe cases may the exhibit spread of the abscesses to the neck, waistband, legs, sides, back or face.
+This skin condition may also affect other areas of the body, particularly in later stages of the disease.
+For example, severe cases may the exhibit spread of the abscesses to the neck, waistband, legs, sides, back, or face.

-Hidradenitis suppurativa usually begins with the development of a small, single lesion in one region.
+Hidradenitis suppurativa usually begins with the development of a small, single lesion in one region of the body.
 This may resolve spontaneously within about a month, or it may rupture and leak pus.

 Subsequent lumps typically appear in the surrounding region and the size of the new lumps may increase, particularly if the condition is not adequately managed.
 Narrow channels underneath the skin known as sinus tracts can also form, which ooze pus when ruptured.

-- Hurley stage 3: many abscesses throughout the body and a network or sinus tracts under the skin, with evidence of scarring and pus leaking.
+- Hurley stage 3: Many abscesses throughout the body and a network of sinus tracts under the skin, with evidence of scarring and pus leaking.

 It is often useful to photograph lesions at diagnosis and at specific intervals over time to monitor the changes of the skin, which can help in the management of the condition.

-The main points of differentiation between these conditions are the areas of the body affected and the location specificity of Hidradenitis suppurativa.
-Patients tend to notice lesions in specific areas of the body, where skin is in contact with other skin, and they abscesses recur in these regions.
+The main points of differentiation between these conditions are the areas of the body affected and the location specificity of hidradenitis suppurativa.
+Patients tend to notice lesions in specific areas of the body, where the skin is in contact with other skin, and abscesses recur in these regions.